-- 3. The government has recently introduced a wide ranging package of deregulation of national planning rules affecting new development and changes of use of premises, enacted through the Town and Country Planning (General Permitted Development) (England) Orders 2012 and 2013.
-The most recent round of deregulation came into force on 30 May 2013 and is discussed in more detail in a separate report to the panel.
-The 2013 order has significantly extended the scope of "permitted development" by removing the need to apply for planning permission for many changes of use that previously required it, and increasing the size limits for permitted changes of use of business premises in planning use class B. - 4.
-Of particular concern are the new provisions in the 2013 Order removing the need for planning permission to convert offices to housing until May 2016 (new Class J).
-This will tend to impact emerging local policies seeking to protect existing high-quality office space and requiring new offices to be provided on key development sites in the city.
-Members will recall that in February this year the city council submitted an unsuccessful bid for three areas of Norwich to be exempted from this part of the 2013 Order.
-Work is currently being undertaken to assess the extent of developer interest in office to residential conversion as part of an evidence update supporting the emerging local plan.
-This work is referred to in a separate report to Sustainable Development Panel ('Local Plan and Joint Core Strategy update'). - 5.
+- 5. The government has recently introduced a wide ranging package of deregulation of national planning rules affecting new development and changes of use of premises, enacted through the Town and Country Planning (General Permitted Development) (England) Orders 2012 and 2013.
+The most recent round of deregulation came into force on 30 May 2013.
+The 2013 order has significantly extended the scope of "permitted development" by removing the need to apply for planning permission for many changes of use that previously required it, and increasing the size limits for permitted changes of use of business premises in planning use class B. - 6.
 The proposals now being consulted on would further extend the scope of permitted development so that the following would no longer need permission:

-- change of use of small shops and financial and professional service premises to housing (permitted outside conservation areas only and subject to a prior approval process on design, economic impact and impact on town centre character), - change of use of shops to banks and building societies (use class A2), subject to there being no right to make further subsequent changes to any other type of financial and professional service use in the same class; - change of use of redundant agricultural buildings to housing, within certain size and numeric limits and with the proviso that the normal permitted development rights to erect new agricultural buildings within the same landholding would be suspended for ten years following the change of use' - change of use of offices, hotels, residential institutions, secure institutions and leisure uses to children's nurseries.
-This proposal; would extend the same change of use rights to children's nurseries as those which already apply to new state funded schools under the 2013 Order and would be subject to the same prior approval tests in relation to transport and highways, noise and contamination; - change of use of agricultural buildings (within certain size limits) to state funded schools and children's nurseries providing early years' childcare. - 6.
-The proposed prior approval process for retail to residential conversions would be similar to that already introduced for permitted office to residential changes, but with some salient differences and apparent anomalies (see below).
+- a) change of use of small shops and financial and professional service premises to housing (permitted outside conservation areas only and subject to a prior approval process on design, economic impact and impact on town centre character), - b) change of use of shops (use class A1) to banks and building societies (use class A2), subject to there being no right to make further subsequent changes to any other type of financial and professional service use in the same class; - c) change of use of redundant agricultural buildings to housing, within certain size and numeric limits and with the proviso that the normal permitted development rights to erect new agricultural buildings within the same landholding would be suspended for ten years following the change of use; - d) change of use of offices, hotels, residential institutions, secure institutions and leisure uses to children's nurseries.
+This proposal would be subject to prior approval tests in relation to transport and highways, noise and contamination; - e) change of use of agricultural buildings (within certain size limits) to state funded schools and children's nurseries providing early years' childcare. - 7.
+The proposed prior approval process for retail to residential conversions would be similar to that already introduced for permitted office to residential changes, but with some salient differences and apparent anomalies.
 The government's reasoning in extending the simplified prior approval system is that councils would retain a degree of control over proposals which did not comply with local plan policies on design or which, in their opinion, would have a significant impact on the economic health of the town centre or the provision of an adequate range of local services.
-Prior approval could be withheld, and a full application required, for schemes which failed to meet these checks. - 7.
+Prior approval could be withheld, and a full application required, for schemes which failed to meet these checks. - 8.
 It is expected that the changes now proposed, if agreed, would come into effect in April 2014 through a further revision to the General Permitted Development Order.
 The following section sets out the individual proposals in the consultation with officer comments on the implications for the council and a summary of the proposed response.
 The full response is attached to the report as Appendix 1.